vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc.rst

 ========================
-Kai-C command line tools
+FAN-C command line tools
 ========================

-The ``fanc`` tool should be accessible from the command line after you installed Kai-C (see :ref:`fanc_installation`).
+The ``fanc`` tool should be accessible from the command line after you installed FAN-C (see :ref:`fanc_installation`).
 It provides convenient commands for the generation, modification, and analysis of Hi-C data.